 There has been a long history of friendly rivalry between these two cities, and there is no clear winner.
 Both have a lively arts and culture scene, breathtaking green spaces to enjoy, great shopping, and good job opportunities.

-Calgary has a fun nightlife vibe for young professionals to enjoy, but the education system suffers from a lack of resources.
+Calgary has a fun nightlife vibe for young professionals to enjoy, but the education system lacks resources.
 Young professionals might enjoy life in this vibrant city with its contemporary architecture and hopping nightlife.

 Edmonton tends to be more attractive to families with its family-friendly festival atmosphere, excellent education system and urban park system.
 Edmontonians have to be prepared to suffer through the cold winters and the effects of the winter weather.